BiolApps/MeinteR/vignettes/Meinter_vignette.md

 ```r
 altss <- findAltSplicing(subsample.3)
 ```
-`findAltSplicing` fetches known alternative splicing events from UCSC Table Browser (needs internet connection) and exports three data frames: A summary and more detailed reports of the number and frequencies of DMS co-localized with the alternative splicing events, as well as an overlayed bar plot summarizing the distribution of the alternative splicing events in the reference genome and the input data (Figure 5).
+`findAltSplicing` fetches known alternative splicing events from UCSC Table Browser (needs internet connection) and exports three data frames: 1) A summary report, 2) a detailed report listing the number and frequencies of DMS co-localized with the alternative splicing events, and 3) an overlayed bar plot summarizing the distribution of the alternative splicing events in the reference genome and the input data (Figure 5).

 ```r
 head(altss[[1]])